The Church of Jesus Christ of Latter-day Saints in South Korea: 1962–1985: Establishment of the Korean Mission and expansion

 Robert H. Slover became the next mission president in summer 1968.
-Slover focused on improving the administrative and organizational aspects of the Church in Korea.
+Slover focused on improving the administrative and organizational aspects of the church in Korea.
 Under his direction, the number of districts increased to four and the number of missionaries increased from 75 to 125.
 Baptisms began to increase in 1969, in part, because of the establishment of the Language Training Mission in Hawaii.
 This allowed missionaries to come to Korea with greater Korean language skills and a greater ability to proselyte and teach the Korean people.
 Other organizational changes related to missionary work and housing improvements allowed for missionaries that were in better health, better trained, supervised, and motivated.
 L. Edward Brown became mission president in 1971.
 In contrast to Palmer and Slover's strategy to send missionaries to every established area in South Korea, Brown believed that concentrating missionaries in large cities and creating strong church centers was the best strategy.
 Brown also emphasized putting only Korean members in church leadership positions.
 At the end of Brown's service, the number of missionaries in Korea was 180.
 Palmer, Slover, and Brown had difficulty obtaining church property and few church buildings were built during their presidencies.

-In 1973, Spencer W. Kimball organized the first stake.
-Rhee Ho Nam was named the president of the first stake in Korea.
+In 1973, Spencer W. Kimball organized the first stake, with Rhee Ho Nam called as its first president.
 Despite the organization of the stake, it wasn't until 1979 that each ward had their own separate chapel.
 In 1975 and 1976, the Church Educational System constructed the first Institute building outside of North America.
-In 1975, The Korean Pusan (Busan) Mission was created with Han In Sang as mission president.
-Church growth was significant in the 1970s, with Church membership at 12,971 at the end of 1978.
+In 1975, the Korean Pusan (Busan) Mission was created with Han In Sang as mission president.
+Church growth was significant in the 1970s, with its membership at 12,971 at the end of 1978.
 Due to growth, the Seoul Korea West Stake was established in 1977.
-The Seoul East Stake was created April 18, 1979 with the Seoul North Stake created three days later.
+The Seoul Korea East Stake was created April 18, 1979, with the Seoul Korea North Stake created three days later.
 The Tabernacle Choir at Temple Square (then the Mormon Tabernacle Choir) first performed in Korea in September 1979.
 This represented the choir's first tour to the Far East.
 D. Brent Clement was named president of the newly created Korea Seoul West Mission in 1980, but he was quickly transferred to the Korea Seoul Mission and Kim Cha Bong was named the president of the Korea Seoul West Mission instead.
-Gordon B. Hinckley dedicated the first Korean Temple in Seoul on December 14, 1985.
-A Missionary Training Center was built next to the temple in the 1986.
+Gordon B. Hinckley dedicated the first Korean temple in Seoul on December 14, 1985.
+A missionary training center (MTC) was built next to the temple in the 1986.
 The fourth mission in Korea was established in 1986 as the Korea Taejŏn (Daejeon) Mission with Hong Moo Kwang as president.